May 14, 2024

 The State Pension (Contributory) is a weekly payment for people aged 66 and above who have paid enough Pay Related Social Insurance (PRSI) contributions.

-The Department of Social Protection calculates your entitlements based on:
+The Department of Social Protection calculates your employee’s entitlements based on:

-The date on which you reach the State Pension age (currently 66)
+The date on which they reach the State Pension age (currently 66)

-Here’s a breakdown of the new State Pension (Contributory) rates for 2024:
+Here’s a breakdown of the State Pension (Contributory) rates for 2024:

 48 or more yearly average contributions